YoshihiroNak/Terminal_app_T1A3/src/README.md

 ```
 python --version
 ```

--If you don't have Python installed or you have a version less than 3.10, please follow this guide to install : [Python](https://www.python.org/downloads/)
+- If you don't have Python installed or you have a version less than 3.10, please follow this guide to install : [Python](https://www.python.org/downloads/)

--You need to have Bash to run this applocation.
+- You need to have Bash to run this applocation.
  Terminal for MacOS and Linux
  Git Bash for windows